 Running with your dog is an excellent way to provide both your dog and yourself with a good workout.
-It is also a very good bonding experience, and breaks the monotony of tediously pounding the pavement alone.
+It is also a very good bonding experience and breaks the monotony of tediously pounding the pavement alone.
 Dogs make excellent running partners as they are always keen; on those days when you are feeling lazy, your pooch will pester you endlessly until you are forced to put on your running shoes and fetch the leash.
-However, when running with your dog, there are a few points that need to be considered to ensure the safety of your pet.

-- Firstly, you need to make sure that your dog is up to the exertion.
+- First, you need to make sure that your dog is up to the exertion.
 Some breeds are not physically built to run long distances, including the flat nosed pooches, such as pugs and boxers, which have difficulty breathing when exerted.
-Running is not recommended for dogs that have weak hearts or difficulty breathing, or for elderly dogs – anything over 7 years is no longer considered a spring chicken in dog years – while fit dogs may cope, it is not wise to start running with an elderly dog that is not active.
-A vet check won’t do any harm, and will assure you that your pooch is physically up to the challenge.
+Running is not recommended for dogs that have weak hearts or difficulty breathing, or for elderly dogs.
+If your pup is over 7 years he is no longer considered a spring chicken in dog years – while fit dogs may cope, it is not wise to start running with an elderly dog that is not active.
+A vet check won’t do any harm and will assure you that your pooch is physically up to the challenge.

 - Start off slowly, giving both yourself and your dog a chance to build up fitness before killing you both on the first day.
 Ease into the training, but keep up a regular schedule, running shorter distances more often, rather than going for a long run once or twice a week.